pmcarlton/pubmed-rss-twitter/README.md

 ## Howto:

 1. If you don't already have a dedicated twitter account for the feed, or haven't defined an RSS feed, read steps 1 and 2 (and the rest too) of Rob Lanfear's [instructions](https://github.com/roblanf/phypapers)
-1. Install python and pip from above URLs
+1. Install python and pip from the above URLs (in Requirements)
 2. Use pip to install feedstail: `pip install feedstail`
 3. Install ttytter from source or from your package manager
 4. Follow ttytter's [instructions](http://www.floodgap.com/software/ttytter/) to create your OAuth keyfile
-5. Place the `rss-filter.pl` file somewhere handy
+5. Place the [`rss-filter.pl`](https://github.com/pmcarlton/pubmed-rss-twitter/blob/master/rss-filter.pl) file somewhere handy
-6. Run feedstail as shown in `command.sh` in the background with your url(s) of choice, pipe the output into `rss-filter.pl`, and thence to ttytter
+6. Run feedstail in the background with your url(s) of choice, pipe the output into `rss-filter.pl`, and thence to ttytter.
+For example see below or  [`command.sh`](https://github.com/pmcarlton/pubmed-rss-twitter/blob/master/command.sh)
 7. Enjoy the firehose of scientific literature

 ## Example: